If you enjoy Halloween

 Explore more than 30 friendly scarecrows set among rare and unusual pumpkins and gourds in the Everett Children’s Adventure Garden.
 Celebrate the season by putting on a festive fall puppet show and having a spooky tea party in the Victorian playhouse.
 Guided activities feature making a sprout a seed necklace and exploring flowers, fruits, and seeds.
 Weekends bring interactive demonstrations featuring bats, reptiles, and other creepy creatures.
 Lots to do and perfect for kids of all ages!

-Also, you won't want to miss see HUGE pumpkins from around the country—some weighing in at more than a ton—once again arrive at the Garden, arranged in collaboration with the Giant Pumpkin Commonwealth.
-Enhance the Halloween fun by meeting the growers and learning more about the growing process during Q&A sessions and enjoy photo ops with these giant gourds, on display through October 30.
-Special program takes place October 22–23, 2016 with Q&A at 11 a.m., 1 p.m. & 3 p.m.
+Monstrous pumpkins from around the country—some weighing in at more than a ton—once again arrive at the Garden, arranged in collaboration with the Great Pumpkin Commonwealth.
+Meet the growers to learn more about the growing process during Q&A sessions and enjoy photo ops with these giant gourds, on display through October 31.

 MasterCard?
 Save 10% on All-Garden Passes when you purchase tickets online with a Mastercard.